atmoos/cv/README.md

 ***Architecture:*** Event based architecture using the mediator topology,later evolving into microservices.

 The core task was to build a control and monitoring software (desktop app) for a multi slot robotic sensor calibration system.
 Two unsuccessful attempts had been made previously.
-By decoupling components and simplifying designs and interfaces, my approach lead to success.

-Tactics for success:
+The following shortlist of my tactics where instrumental for success:

 - Strict application of [SOLID](https://en.wikipedia.org/wiki/SOLID) principles
 - Temporal and logical decoupling of processors
 - Simplification of design, leading to:
   - New internally widely adopted command pattern implementation
-  - Separately testable components
+  - Independently testable components

 ***Technology:*** .Net Framework, WPF, Beckhoff [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller), Sockets